 Fundraising is achieved by Flag Days, car boot sales, lectures, sponsored events, raffles and donations.
 The Trust’s finances are voluntarily handled by a qualified accountant and audited annually, after which a report is sent to the Charities Commission.

-Unlike other organisations, APT does not charge for its services, and continues to be supported by public donations.
+Unlike other organisations, APT does not charge for any of its services, and continues to be supported by public donations.
 Please remember APT when making your will; a legacy is a fitting way to remember the love and companionship of a much missed pet.